Public Access to Redistricting Data

 The Kentucky General Assembly is responsible for periodically redrawing the boundaries of the Commonwealth’s congressional and state legislative districts.

 Legislators use a program called Maptitude for Redistricting and data from the U.S. Census Bureau.
-A computer with the same program and data is available for public use in the LRC library.

 The U.S. Census Bureau has released redistricting data in easier-to-use formats.
 All 2020 Census redistricting information can be found